 Sometimes hiking is referred to as trekking.
 Most people will take the two to mean the same, although if someone tells you they’re going trekking, then you would imagine that it is a longer, harder hike than average, as it implies something more arduous.

 In some countries there are different words for hiking, for example in the UK it is sometimes called ‘Rambling’ and in New Zealand hiking is often called ‘Tramping’.

 How to get into hiking

 The beauty of hiking is that you do not need much preparation or hiking gear to get started and go out on your first hike.
-As a beginner hiker, starting to get into hiking can be as simple as finding a popular local hiking trail and spending 15 to 30 minutes spending time in nature by walking along the trail at a pace that is comfortable for you, and when that time is up, turn around and hike back the way you came.
-Doing out-and-back hikes like this is an easy way to start to go hiking without committing yourself to a long trek or a round-trip with a minimum distance to cover.
+As a beginner hiker, starting to get into hiking can be as simple as picking a hike on a popular local hiking trail and spending 15 to 30 minutes spending time in nature by walking along the trail at a pace that is comfortable for you, and when that time is up, turn around and hike back the way you came.
+Doing out-and-back hikes like this is a good idea when you’re new to hiking because you’re not committing yourself to a long trek or a round-trip with a minimum distance to cover.

 A great way to get into hiking is to start hiking with friends – either friends who are already hikers, or people you know who also want to start hiking – that way you can go on the journey together.